Browse by categories

-In this whitepaper we’ll take a look at the different forecasting approaches that can be used to achieve an unprecedented degree of accuracy in diverse situations.
+How RELEX combines time-series, regression and machine learning forecasts for best results?
+Take a look at the different forecasting approaches that can be used to achieve great levels of accuracy in diverse situations.

 Well-produced planograms increase sales and drive down supply chain costs.
 In this whitepaper we will make the case for always optimizing your planograms at store level.

 Finding the optimum balance between centralized and customer-centric assortment differentiation is a critical task.
 But how this optimum can be arrived?